deimosfr/mytechnotebook/docs/Servers/Databases/MySQL-MariaDB/mariadb_galera_cluster_multimaster_replication.md

 Here we can see the uuid number and the position of the last commit (wsrep_last_committed).

+!!! warning

-{{< alert context="warning" text="The following command should only be used on a turned off server or you risk losing data on it!!!" />}}
+    The following command should only be used on a turned off server or you risk losing data on it!!!

 With the server off, it's possible to retrieve the position of the last commit: